This painting was awarded Third Place in Oil Painting at the River City Art Association Annual Juried Show in August.

-12 x 16 ins, oil on canvas panel
+12 x 16, oil paint on linen panel.

 So much fun!
 This portrait is based on a photo from Unsplash, but adapted according to my memories of our 4 month stay in India in 2014.
 One overwhelming impression there was the riot of color—in clothing, outside temples, in decorations.
 It was a beautiful feast of color!